makenova/get-quizlet/README.md

 ### `quiz.getQuiz(quizletURL)`

-Fetches a quizlet and parse it into an quiz object.
+Fetches a quizlet.

 This is just a helper for the cli, you can fetch the quiz however you want.

 ### `quiz.parseQuiz(quizletHtml)`

-Fetch a quizlet and parse it into an quiz object.
+Parse a HTML page from quizlet into an quiz object.

 The quiz object will have the following properties: